 While it might be nice to have a house that is close to the ocean, there is such a thing as being too close.
 Erosion—caused by storms, flooding, sea level rise, or the alteration of the shoreline—can cause beaches and coastal bluffs to wear away.
 And that can be bad news for our homes and infrastructure.
 How bad?
 Today, erosion is responsible for around $500 million in coastal property loss each year.

-As required by the Coastal Zone Management Act, the Office of Coastal and Ocean Resource Management works with state coastal management programs to not only minimize loss of life and property caused by erosion, but to do so while protecting natural coastal resources.
+As required by the Coastal Zone Management Act, the Office for Coastal Management works with state coastal management programs to not only minimize loss of life and property caused by erosion, but to do so while protecting natural coastal resources.
 Accomplishing both things requires the development of shoreline management policies, regulations, and plans.
 The office, in partnership with NOAA's Restoration Center, offers a Shoreline Management Technical Assistance Toolbox to help coastal managers and local decision makers manage their shorelines.
 Effective shoreline management, such as the use of zoning, setbacks, education/outreach campaigns, relocation assistance, and/or land acquisition, can help to reduce, or avoid altogether, the need for costly erosion control structures.
 Effective shoreline management policies can also help maintain the natural shoreline dynamics and preserve important coastal environments.

 Coastal threats come in many forms.
 Harmful Algal Blooms—commonly referred to as ‘red tides'—are a good example of this.

 Economic impacts of harmful algal blooms in the United States average $75 million annually including impacts on public health costs, commercial fishing closures, recreation and tourism losses, and management and monitoring costs.